 We travelled with the same pocket knife for over 20 years before it was confiscated at airport security in Cambodia in a silly not-thinking moment.
 It almost felt like we were losing a family member when we handed it over!

 There are a million different styles, but we think the Swiss Army Fieldmaster is still the best for travellers.
 With scissors, knife, can opener, bottle opener, screwdriver and cork opener there is nothing it can’t do for the average traveller.
-Click here to check current prices.
+Click here to browse the range and check prices.

 The pocket knife is one of our most valuable travel items.
 Just don’t forget to take it out of your hand luggage before you fly.